Internet Tech for E-Commerce

 |Show appreciation of present issues for implementing e-commerce systems and an awareness of industrial and research activities||Good understanding of all the Internet Technology parts, and able to describe the core parts and their functionality and how they fit together.||Excellent ability to discuss possible and proposed solutions.
 Excellent understanding of how different solutions can work together.|

-Understand the underpinning of a web system and decide upon the best possibile solution, server side vs client side.
+Demonstrate understanding of the underpinning of a web system and decide upon the best possible solution, server side vs client side.

 |Understand the concepts of how the web has evolved, a basic understanding of different technologies.||Excellent knowledge of technologies and protocols.
 Excellent understanding of client-side vs. server-side solutions, restfulness and advantages/ disadvantages of each||Have a good knowledge of the different components and structures that underpin a web system and server side vs client side solutions.|

-Client-side programming.
-Demonstrate ability to use client-side scripting and DOM.
+Demonstrate ability to use client-side programming and use of the HTML DOM.

-Understand E-Commerce and how e-commerce has changed and adapted.
+Identify and illustrate what is E-Commerce and how it has changed and adapted.